 With CNP transactions on the rise, it is more and more common to receive an “AVS mismatch error”.
 Merchants however have the option to override the payment system and accept the transaction.
 However, if the CNP transaction is fraudulent, the merchant is stuck with the liability.

-The findings were eye-opening, as they discovered that the overall percentage of global transactions identified as potentially fraudulent were in the range between 10 and 13 percent.
+A recent study analyzed millions of transactions related to online purchases.
+The findings of the report were eye-opening, as they discovered that the overall percentage of global transactions identified as potentially fraudulent were in the range between 10 and 13 percent.

-One solution that many merchants are turning to is the Address Verification System or (AVS).
-As a fraud prevention measure used for card-not-present transactions like e-Commerce and phone orders, AVS requires the cardholder to give the full billing address for the card, which also includes the address and the zip code.
+AVS stands for Address Verification System or (AVS) and it originated as a credit card fraud prevention mechanism.
+As a scam avoidance measure used for card-not-present transactions like e-Commerce and phone orders, AVS requires the cardholder to give the full billing address for the card, which also includes the address and the zip code.
 The Card Verification Value or (CVV) is also used to prove that the purchaser actually has the card in their possession.

-When a customer enters a billing address at checkout that does not match with the address on file with the card-issuing bank or credit card company, this is known as an “AVS Mismatch Error.”
+AVS Mismatch Error is basically the message that a merchant receives when there is an AVS Mismatch.
+This is, when a customer enters a billing address at checkout that does not match with the address on file with the card-issuing bank or credit card company, an “AVS Mismatch Error” is received.

 Merchants can automatically set up AVS mismatch filters to flag suspicious transactions well before they happen.
 AVS serves as a fraud prevention measure to help authenticate CNP transactions both online and on the phone.